GoldSim/Website/README.md

-# Website
+# Purpose
-ASP.NET project and associated files representing the code for the GoldSim.com website.
+This repository is intended to support deployment efforts associated with the code responsible for the [GoldSim website](https://www.goldsim.com).

+# Status
+In Development